-However, some business owners are wary.
-SBA loans have the reputation of being time intensive and requiring an unusually large amount of paperwork.
-Not anymore.
-SmartBiz Loans with its marketplace of preferred SBA lending banks, has streamlined the process.
+SBA loans have the reputation of being time intensive and requiring a lot of paperwork.
+However, SmartBiz Loans® with its marketplace of preferred SBA lending banks, has streamlined the process.
 If you’ve been in business 2+ years, have a healthy cash flow and strong credit, an SBA loan might be your best funding solution.

-Of course, as with any loan, there are requirements you have to meet in order to qualify.
+Of course, as with any loan, there are requirements to meet to qualify.
 One of those important requirements is insurance.
-There are a variety of policies that need to have in place during the life of your loan.
-Why is insurance so important?
-The right type of insurance can mean the difference between success and possibly losing your business.
+There are a variety of policies that you need to have in place during the life of your loan.
+In addition to insurance requirement to qualify for a loan, the right type of insurance can mean the difference between success and the possibility of losing your business.

-Following are types of insurance generally required when you’re seeking an SBA loan.
+Here’s what you need to know about the types of insurance generally required when you’re seeking an SBA loan:

 Workers’ Compensation Insurance

 If you have employees, workers' compensation is usually required.
-This type of insurance provides wage replacement and medical benefits to employees injured in the course of employment in exchange for mandatory relinquishment of the employee's right to sue for negligence.
-In order to obtain an SBA loan, small business owners must be in full compliance with state requirements.
+This type of insurance provides wage replacement and medical benefits to employees injured in the course of employment.
+To obtain an SBA loan, small business owners must be in full compliance with state requirements.

 For real estate insurance, coverage must be in the amount of the full replacement cost.
 If full replacement cost insurance isn’t available, the policy must be for the maximum insurable value.